Carolina wren: Life span

 Survival rates differ by region.
-A male captured in Arkansas lived to be at least 73 months old, and in Alabama, the oldest female and male captured were six and ten years old, respectively.
-In a survival probability mark-and-recapture study conducted within the Southeastern United States from 1992 to 2003, roughly 90 percent of the banded wrens died within 10 years.
+A male captured in Arkansas lived to be at least 6 years and 1 month old, and in Alabama, the oldest female and male captured were six and ten years old, respectively.
+In a survival probability mark-and-recapture study conducted within the southeastern United States from 1992 to 2003, roughly 90 percent of the banded wrens died within 10 years.

 Similar species

 The easiest species to confuse with the Carolina wren is Bewick's wren, which differs in being smaller but with a longer tail, grayer-brown above and whiter below.
-The Carolina and white-browed wrens differ from the house wren in being larger, with a decidedly longer bill and hind toe; their culmen has a notch behind the tip.
+The Carolina and white-browed wrens differ from the house wren in being larger, with a much more obvious supercilium, a decidedly longer bill and hind toe; and the culmen has a notch behind the tip.